StrikingLoo/strikingloo.github.io/_posts/2022-09-14-japanese-most-frequent-onomatopoeia.md

 Onomatopoeia in Japanese often come in the form of two syllables repeating twice (*gata-gata*, *nuku-nuku*), or two syllables joined by a pause and the syllable *'ri'* (e.g., *gussuri*, where the double consonant is read gus-*pause*-su-ri).

-I like the first kind especially, as it lends the language a very playful tone.
+I like the first kind especially, as it lends the language a playful tone.
 Gitaigo can serve to emphasize emotions or sensations that are sometimes harder to put into words (especially one single word) in other languages like my native Spanish.

 For this article, instead of picking my own favorite onomatopoeic or mimetic words, I chose to do a little analysis.
 Borrowing from an online web corpus, I looked into what the most common onomatopoeia in Japanese are.
 I filtered to limit the analysis to those words that follow the pattern I explained above.